5 Best Yoga Poses To Do Before Going to Bed

 After a long day, give them closure before they go to sleep.
 If you want to clear your mind and focus on yourself, this pose is perfect for that!

 I've been using it to relieve my tight shoulders and lower back. especially after sitting at the computer all day.
-The name "child" gives the impression that it's only useful for young kids, and that is definitely not true.
+The name "child" gives the impression that it's only useful for young kids, and that is not true.

 With the right alignment, this pose will stretch your chest and shoulders.
 Loosen your hips and pelvis, strengthen your lower back, and open up your neck and throat.
 And it even helps calm the mind.